 Equipment failures, hardware problems, and manufacturing defects that result in physical harm may all give rise to a Bird Scooter Accident Lawsuit.
 If a company is aware of defects and problems in its product but does not take action to warn consumers or address said dangers, it may be forced to pay restitution.

 While Lime has a lengthy user agreement that is designed to protect the company from litigation, injury victims have recourse if an E-scooter malfunction occurs and it becomes unreasonably dangerous.

 If you or a loved one is involved in any sort of electronic scooter accident causing broken bones or other injuries, it’s vital to contact a qualified scooter accident lawyer as soon as possible.
 There are unique challenges when companies use a “click and wrap contract,” or user agreement, but the law firm of Schmidt & Clark, LLP, is well-equipped to navigate these hurdles and pursue maximum damages in a personal injury lawsuit.

 Do I Have a Scooter Injury Lawsuit?

-The Personal Injury and Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in scooter accident lawsuits.
+The Personal Injury and Product Liability Litigation Group at our law firm is an experienced team of personal injury attorneys that focus on the representation of plaintiffs in scooter accident lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 Free Case Evaluation: Again, if you were harmed in a scooter accident, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to a settlement by filing a suit and our law firm can help.